 - The company no longer supports FrontPage Extensions on Windows Server 2000

-- It supports them on Windows Server 2003, but only until July 2015
+- It supported them on Windows Server 2003 but ceased support in July 2015

 - Extensions on Windows 2008 are supported by a different company, Ready-to-Run Software

 You'll be hard-pressed to find a hosting plan that still supports Microsoft FrontPage Extension software.
 As far as we know, iPage was one of the last hosts to finally pull the plug.

 SiteGround — rated #1 by our readers — provides excellent customer support.
 You can use the BoldGrid builder with their plans.
 Use this special link to save up to 67% on their plans.

 FrontPage Extensions Frequently Asked Questions

 FrontPage was a web design and management application released by Microsoft from 1997 to 2003.
 Using FrontPage's WYSIWYG ("What You See Is What You Get") editor, you could design a website without any knowledge of HTML code.

 - What are FrontPage extensions?

 FrontPage Server Extensions were plugins that allowed FrontPage users to directly publish their web designs and content from FrontPage to a live website.
 The plugins needed to be installed on the web hosting server in order for FrontPage's publishing tools to work.